How to Hide Zero Values in Google Sheets (2 Easy Methods)

 Hide Zero Values using Custom Formatting

-The above conditional formatting method works great when you have the same color for both cell color and the cell font color.
+The above conditional formatting method works great when you have the same color for both the cell color and the cell font color.

 HIde Zero Values in this dataset